syncfusion-content/blazor-docs/blazor/getting-started/blazor-server-side-visual-studio.md

 # Getting Started with Blazor Server Side App in Visual Studio

-This article provides a step-by-step instructions for building Blazor Server App with `Blazor Calendar` component using [Visual Studio](https://visualstudio.microsoft.com/vs/).
+This article provides step-by-step instructions for building Blazor Server App with the `Blazor Calendar` component using [Visual Studio](https://visualstudio.microsoft.com/vs/).

 ## Prerequisites